fbpixelHow to Detect Ovarian Cancer Early | Thomson Medical

 Your doctor gently presses on your abdomen and does an internal vaginal exam to check the size, shape, and position of your womb and ovaries.
 This pelvic exam might feel a bit uncomfortable, but it shouldn't hurt and is usually quick.

-If you're having your first pelvic exam, it's normal to feel nervous about it.
-The exam happens in a private room, and your doctor will explain what they're doing before they start.
-You can always request the test to stop if you're anxious, need a break, or have questions.
+If you're having a pelvic exam for the first time, it's normal to feel nervous.
+The procedure is done in a private room, and your doctor will explain the entire process before they start.
+You can always request to stop the test at anytime \if you're anxious, need a break, or have questions.

 Blood tests